 Feeling guilty is normal, but please don’t.
 Animal lovers have such a huge supply of love for their pets; it is natural to want to share that love with another.
 A new cat won’t take away the love you felt for the cat who has passed away.

 I lost my first cats 40 years ago, I still think about them, many cats have followed in their footsteps, but none have replaced those I have lost.

 That is impossible to answer as we are all different.
 I don’t get another cat immediately but allow myself to get over the shock and raw grief.

 I always feel sad when I think about cats who I have lost, even those from years ago, but it is different, a softer feeling of loss and sadness to those early days where you are completely raw.

 Some people are never ready; many others need to have another cat to love and hold as soon as possible.
-Nobody is right or wrong; we all have our own timeline.
+Nobody is right or wrong; we all have our own timelines.
 I do suggest you wait until you can focus your love and attention on a new addition.

 What if you’re not ready or unable to adopt but desperately miss your cat:

 Consider volunteering for an animal shelter so that you are still around and engaging with cats, but don’t have the full-time responsibility of a pet in the home.
 Cats (and dogs) in shelters are desperate for company and socialisation; it is a win-win situation.